Chhaang: Aconite and potential toxicity

-Myth
+Culture

 Chhaang is said to be the best remedy to ward off the severe cold of the mountains.
 It reputedly has many healing properties for conditions like the common cold, fevers, allergic rhinitis, and alcoholism among others.

 According to legend, chhaang is also popular with the Yeti, or Himalayan Snowmen, who often raid isolated mountain villages to drink it.

 Social correlates

 Drinking and making offerings of chhaang are part of many pan-Tibetan social and religious occasions, including settling disputes, welcoming guests, and wooing.